wso2/docs-updates/en/docs/index.md

             <div class="content" style="">
                 Continuous Update
                 <div class="description" style="">
-                  Use the guild to decipher how a continuous management tool could be used to instill updates to other deployment settings.
+                  Use the guide to know how a continuous management tool could be used to install updates to other deployment settings.
                  </div>
             </div>
         </div>